Dudly01/pkmn/README.md

 ## Debug visualization

-The CodeLLDB VSCode extension enables running Python scripts during a debugging session from the Debug Console.
+The CodeLLDB VSCode extension enables running Python scripts from the Debug Console during a debugging session.
 This can be used for visualizing images.

 For helpful scripts and more info, peek into `core/scripts/debug_vis.py`.